GhostBadger/Kurien_G_Project4/README.md

 Clone the project, <code>cd</code> to your directory/download, unzip the file, and run the index.html file.

 ### Purpose
-To display understanding of the new folder structure for level 2.
+To display understanding of media queries.

 ### License
 MIT